Culture

 About Kodo, the art of incense burning (香道)

 Kodo is, literally, the art of incense burning and enjoying fragrance.
-We burn incense wood to make a incense and appreciate the incense.
-It is said that incense is not for “sniffing” but for “listening”.
+We burn incense wood to make incense and appreciate the incense.
+Incense is said not for “sniffing” but for “listening.”

-In Kodo, there are two general ways to enjoy incense: “Monko” in which one listens and appreciates the fragrance of incense, and “Kumiko,” in which one listens and identifies the fragrance of incense.
+In Kodo, there are two general ways to enjoy incense: “Monko,” in which one listens and appreciates the fragrance, and “Kumiko,” in which one listens and identifies the scent of incense.

 The beginning of Kodo, the art of incense burning